BenjaminWendtner/Jhana/README.md

 // Use LIMIT and OFFSET User::all()->limit(3)->offset(3)->delete();
 ```
+There is much more functionality to this which we will document soon!
 Jhana also provides more advanced features like Relations, Validations and Callbacks.
 Here an example for **Relations**:
 ```php